telosnetwork/erc20-template/README.md

-# ERC20 Template for Telos EVM Network
+# ERC20 Template for Telos EVM Testnet Network

 This template contains everything you need to deploy a basic Open Zeppelin ERC20 contract to the [Telos EVM](https://www.telos.net/evm) Testnet Network.
 Follow the steps below to deploy and interact with your own ERC20 token in minutes !